awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/5_compare_performance.md

 ```
 ![CSV Parquet](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/10_6_parquetSpain.png)

 - Take note of the **Query results**.
-In this case we get the information
+In this case you get the information
     - Run time: **543 ms**
     - Data scanned: **629.15 KB**

-**5.6.** As we can see, when running the same query, Athena needs to scan significantly less data on the Parquet dataset than on the CSV dataset.
-This means, to query our Parquet dataset, we need **less resources**.
+**5.6.** As you can see, when running the same query, Athena needs to scan significantly less data on the Parquet dataset than on the CSV dataset.
+This means, to query our Parquet dataset, you need **less resources**.

 **5.7.** Try some other queries to see how it compares in both datasets, to keep testing this difference.